Search and Hit Enter

 How to make lactose free milk

-I have wanted to write about how to make lactose free milk for a while, and today is the day.
+I have wanted to write about how to make lactose free milk for a while and today is the day.
 I use lactose free milk for a lot of my lactose free recipes.
-My lactose free ricotta, paneer and mascarpone recipes all use lactose free milk.
+My lactose free ricotta, paneer, cream cheese and mascarpone recipes all use lactose free milk.
 Although lactose free milk is readily available in Australia, it occurred to me that it might not be elsewhere.
-Further?
+What’s more?
 While it is generally available here, it’s often considerably more expensive.

 Lactose free milk vs dairy free milk

-Lactose free milk and dairy free milk are two separate things, in this instance.
+Lactose free milk and dairy free milk are two separate things.
 Lactose free milk is a dairy based milk that has had the lactose content removed.
 So, when I talk about a lactose free ricotta, it is a dairy based ricotta without the lactose content.

 Dairy free milk is a milk that is not formulated with dairy.
 Dairy free milks include soy milk, rice milk and oat milk.
 They are inherently completely dairy free.
 Dairy free milks are naturally lactose free, because they are not made with any dairy products.